snoyberg/posa-chapter/warp.md

 Since `sendfile()` requires a file descriptor, the naive sequence to send a file is
 `open()`, `sendfile()` repeatedly if necessary, and `close()`.
-In this section, we consider how to cache file descriptors to avoid `open()` and `close()`.
+In this subsection, we consider how to cache file descriptors to avoid `open()` and `close()`.
-Caching file descriptors should work as follows:
-If a client requests that a file be sent, a file descriptor is opened by `open()`.
+Caching file descriptors should work as follows: if a client requests that a file be sent, a file descriptor is opened by `open()`.
 And if another client requests the same file shortly thereafter, the file descriptor is reused.